temporalio/temporal/CONTRIBUTING.md

 * [docker](https://docs.docker.com/engine/install/)
 * [docker-compose](https://docs.docker.com/compose/install/)

+### Developing on Windows

+For developing on Windows, install [Windows Subsystem for Linux 2 (WSL2)](https://aka.ms/wsl) and [Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-6---install-your-linux-distribution-of-choice).
+After that, follow the guidance for installing prerequisites, building, and testing on Ubuntu.

 ## Checking out the code

 Temporal uses go modules, there is no dependency on `$GOPATH` variable.
 Clone the repo into the preffered location: